 I have an ORCID iD - What do I do next?

 The University Library is partnering with the Research Service Office (RSO) to implement ORCID at UC.
-Please notify the Library's Liaison Librarians of your ORCID iD, please add it to your Pure Profile.
+Once you have created your ORCID iD, please add it to your Pure Profile.
 Your Pure profile will automatically update your ORCID profile.

 Librarians are available to help you with: